How can we help you?

 - Chipped or cracked teeth

-If you find yourself immediately needing a dentist in Wilmington, don’t look any further than Dr. Mark C. Gladnick and Dr. Jason Justison.
+If you find yourself immediately needing a dentist in Wilmington, don’t look any further than Justison and Gladnick Family Dentistry.
 They can treat your dental emergencies and often see you within hours or that very same day, so don’t hesitate to call us at (302) 994-2660.

 Usually, the difference between a minor dental injury and a true emergency is that a dental emergency completely disrupts your day and makes it hard to resume your normal activities.